donlelef/robot/README.md

 # robot
-A simple algorithm to let a robot navigate maps in Morse simulator
+A simple algorithm to let a robot navigate maps in Morse simulator.